wd5gnr/Elf-RcForth/readme.md

 ----------
 Verson 0.4

+See rambuild.sh to build a version you can load to RAM at 0 with a ROM at 8000.
+You can configure in forth.asm for other configurations.

+Restructured BLOAD words

 You can use multiple line colon definitions (see examples/hilomulti.4th).
 If you are defining a word, the prompt will be :ok instead of ok.
 Note the multiple lines are not stored.
 You wind up with the same definition either way.